Welcome!

 Scholarships

 The Magnolia Soccer Club is committed to providing opportunities for children to play recreational soccer.
 Scholarships are available through the Magnolia Soccer Development Fund.
-Those players in need of scholarships should submit a letter of need to the president of the Magnolia Soccer Club stating their case.
-Applications will be reviewed as needed on a case by case basis.
+Players in need of scholarships should submit a letter of need to the President of the Magnolia Soccer Club stating their case.